dz0ny/docker-wpdev/README.md

 help on getting started with docker see the [official getting started guide][0].
 For more information on Wordpress and check out it's [website][1].

+It uses:

+- PHP 5.5
+- Xdebug  [see guide][2] for tips how to use
+- Xcache
+- Nginx

 ## Building docker-wpdev